 To assign critical loads to the habitat features of designated sites it is necessary to link the different habitat classifications used.
-Acidity critical loads are mapped by broad habitat and empirical critical loads of N are based on the EUNIS (European Nature Information System; Davies & Moss, 2002) habitat classification.
-Look-up tables developed by Davies & Moss (2002) and published in the National

-Biodiversity Network (NBN) Habitats Dictionary (http://habitats.nbn.org.uk/) and available from the JNCC website (http://incc.defra.gov.uk/page-1425) enable linkages to be made between:
+Acidity critical loads are mapped by broad habitat and empirical critical loads of N are based on the European Nature Information System (EUNIS) habitat classification.
+Lookup tables developed by (Moss and Davies, 2002) and available from the JNCC website (http://incc.defra.gov.uk/page-1425) enable linkages to be made between:

-- Annex I habitats and EUNIS classes

-- Annex I habitats and broad habitats
+- Annex I habitats and EUNIS classes - Annex I habitats and broad habitats

-- EUNIS habitats and broad habitats
+EUNIS habitats and broad habitats